Sorefame: Company history

 ABB merged its rail transportation division with that of Daimler-Benz to form Adtranz and divested itself of the interest in 1999.
 Adtranz was eventually sold to Bombardier Transportation, which became the owner of the manufacturing facility in Amadora.
 Under ABB and later Adtranz and Bombardier, the rolling stock company became increasing an assembly plant, resulting in loss of many jobs.

 In 2001, during Bombardier's restructuring after the acquisition of Adtranz, the plant in Amadora was decided to be one of Bombardier's last seven manufacturing plants in Europe, and it would also be used for assembly if there was undercapacity elsewhere.
 The limited demand and the overcapacity in rolling stock manufacturing capacity across Europe resulted in the closure of the Sorefame railway factory in 2004.

 In 2005, part the Amadora plant was expropriated by Refer, with Bombardier being offered approximately €7million for less than half of the site; the site was to be used for training and development of railway related skills and technology, and the expropriation was justified as being in the public interest.
 In 2008, the land formally became the property of Comboios de Portugal (CP), to be occupied by CP subsidiary EMEF (Empresa de Manutenção de Equipamento Ferroviário) The remainder of the site was sold to the glass container manufacturer Sotancro.
 An investment of €500 million is expected to re-establish a rail vehicle business in Portugal, to be built in Médio Tejo.

+Sorefame’s closure marked the end of over six decades of domestic railway equipment production and left Portugal without the industrial capacity to manufacture locomotives and rolling stock.
+Among the company's final projects were trainsets for the Porto Metro and electric suburban trains for the Northern region.
+At the time, the closure was viewed by many observers as the loss of a strategic industrial sector.

+Later announced, Portugal is set to resume train manufacturing, nearly 25 years after the closure of the historic Sorefame plant in Amadora, a facility that for decades symbolized the nation's industrial capacity in the railway sector.